FarronF/limerick-council-meetings/meetings/2020/01/20-Monthly Meeting of Metropolitan District of Limerick/Minutes -  Monthly Meeting of Metropolitan District of Limerick - 16th December 2019.md

 location therefore the extinguishment of pedestrian right of way would not impact on their job.

-This was seconded by Councillor Sheahan and agreed.--- 11
+This was seconded by Councillor Sheahan and agreed.
+---
+11

 **REPLY:**